kridel-lab/Kridel-Lab-Website/Team.md

 **Robert Kridel, MD PhD**

-Clinician-scientist, Princess Margaret Cancer Centre<br>
-Assistant Professor, Dept of Medicine, University of Toronto<br>
+Robert is a Clinician-Scientist at the Princess Margaret Cancer Centre and an Assistant Professor in the Department of Medicine at the University of Toronto.
+He trained in medical oncology in Geneva, Switzerland, prior to moving to Vancouver where he spent 6 years at the BC Cancer Agency, training with Drs.
+Randy Gascoyne and Laurie Sehn.
+His expertise lies in the application of genomic approaches to understand prognosis, tumour evolution and treatment resistance in follicular lymphoma.

 <br>
 ---